CommandMC/HeroicWiki/Game-Workarounds.md

 [EpicLinux Wiki](https://github.com/CommandMC/EpicLinux/wiki)

 ## Save Game paths
 For Cloud Sync to work as expected, where a game saves and syncs is very important to get right.
-Ensure that Heroic's save location is actually where the game saves are! ou can check for the correct folder on the website called PCGamingWiki.
+Ensure that Heroic's save location is actually where the game saves are!
+You can check for the correct folder on the website called PCGamingWiki.
 (Windows games, for example, are likely saving directly inside the WINEPREFIX root, for obvious reasons)

 ## Heroic-specific